What Is a Dependent Clause and How Is It Used?

 The paper that she handed in last week was really good.

 “That she handed in last week” is the dependent clause modifying the noun, “paper.”
 Here are some more examples of adjective clauses:

 What that woman wrote was really helpful.

 “What that woman wrote” is a dependent noun clause and the subject of the sentence.
 Here are some more examples of noun clauses:

-Let’s Get Complex
+Let’s Get Complex with Dependent Clauses

 As illustrated above, dependent clauses that are used as an adverb or adjective are typically paired with an independent clause to form a complex sentence.
 To link the two, a sentence will often have either a relative pronoun or a subordinating conjunction.
 These cues can help you spot those dependent clauses.